PandeKalyani95/PandeKalyani95/README.md

 ## Kalyani Pande
 ### Hi there 👋

-- I am Kalyani Pande , My main Interest My main interest lies in Machine Learning and AI.
+- I am Kalyani Pande , My main Interest lies in Machine Learning and AI.
 I also have basic knowledge of Tableau, Hadoop and Linux.
 I am always curious to learn something new and I believe in keep learning.
 Because never stop learning until you become perfect.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on a Machine Learning projects.